tylerthecoder/TylerCraft/README.md

 ## Project structure

+This is a yarn workspace monorepo

-- src
+- apps
-  - web - Front end and rendering code - Deps: game
+  - web-client - Front end and rendering code - Deps: game
     - assets - All the images and whatnot
     - shared - The shared rendering and game logic - Deps: game, assets
     - app - Starts the game and displays to screen.
 Contains build code - Deps: web/shared [moduleName]